 - Party all night long at the Social Club Mallorca, which boasts a rooftop pool in addition to its lively dance floor and excellent drinks.

-– Sip urbane cocktails and dine on delicious Mediterranean fare at Garito, a café and restaurant by day, trendy bar by night.
+- Sip urbane cocktails and dine on delicious Mediterranean fare at Garito.

 Santa Catalina buzzes day and night.
 It is a former fishing district that was all but forgotten in the mid-1970s.
-Today, Santa Catalina is a neighbourhood packed with trendy cafes, hip restaurants, stylish boutiques and electric dance clubs.
-It’s without a doubt one of the hippest areas of the city and is our pick for the coolest neighbourhood in Palma.
+Today, Santa Catalina is a neighborhood packed with trendy cafes, hip restaurants, stylish boutiques and electric dance clubs.
+It’s without a doubt one of the hippest areas of the city and is our pick for the coolest neighborhood in Palma.

 A must for anyone visiting Santa Catalina is a trip to the Mercat de Santa Catalina.
 This fantastic marketplace was first established in 1249.
 Ever since it’s been providing fresh and local produce to individuals and businesses in the area.
 You won’t want to miss this hustling and bustling market.